nadira30/kelp_segmentation/README.md

 ○ Note: Please include 1-3 paragraphs for this section.
 Diagrams, visuals, and/or showing example data can be highly effective to aid in telling your story.

+A kelp forest is an ocean community made up of dense groupings of kelps.
+These forests typically serve as a source of food, shelter, and protection to a wide variety of marine life [1].
+Additionally, kelp forests are extremely beneficial to humans as they are estimated to absorb a large amount of carbin dioxide, serve as a shelter for commercially important fishes, prevent coastal erosion and much more [2].
+However, these forests face many threats such as climate change, overfishing, and unsustainable harvesting practices [1].
+Thus, to preserve and protect kelp forests we propose the development of a model that can map and monitor them in coastal satellite images.

+Bla bla bla

-Related Works: Describe related works in your problem space (research papers, libraries/tools, etc) for existing solutions for this problem or adjacent areas.
+Related Works: Describe related works in your problem space (research papers,libraries/tools, etc) for existing solutions for this problem or adjacent areas.
 Make sure to cite papers you reference!
 ○ Note: Related work should have between 2 to 6 sentences for each work citing.
 Please cite works following IEEE guidelines.
 Organize related work into different subsections based on similarity of approaches.

+Bla bla bla
+Existing methods, like citizen science classification, are labor-intensive and slow, requiring a more efficient approach for comprehensive global monitoring.

 Methods/Approach: Indicate algorithms, methodologies, or approaches you used to craft your solution.
 What was the reasoning or intuition for trying each